 When I realized after five weeks that my baby had not gained enough weight, I was devastated, and I felt guilty for not realizing how hungry he was.
 I was given a medication (domperidone) to increase my supply; I nursed every two hours, pumped, etc. Still, I had to supplement, or else my poor little Charles would cry for hours and sleep very little.

-Throughout all this experience, no one (doctor, nurse, or lactation consultant) told me I had hypoplastic breasts.
-I just eventually figured it out myself!
-I wonder why this issue is not talked about more.
-I had never bothered too much about the aesthetic aspect of having a small chest, but this was like the ultimate insult to my womanhood.
-What kind of woman can't make milk for her own baby?
+Throughout all this experience, no one (doctor, nurse, or lactation consultant) told me I had tubular hypoplastic breasts.
+I eventually figured it out on my own!
+I’m surprised this topic isn’t talked about more.
+I’d never really worried about the size of my chest before, but learning about this felt like a real blow to my sense of womanhood.
+What kind of woman can’t make milk for her own baby?
 Reading stories similar to mine has helped me cope with this.
 I am now at peace with myself.

 I hope that there is more awareness about this in the future and that although breast is best, there is no sin in bottle feeding when nature does not allow you to breastfeed.”